MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

 \subsection{Control sample}

 In order to isolate the effect of close pairs/mergers on AGN fraction and further account for possible remaining biases, we have constructed a control sample matched in stellar mass and redshift.
 For this purpose, we separated our sample into two subsets: the interacting galaxy sample, composed of galaxies in stages 1-5, and the control pool, composed of galaxies at stage 0.
 To account for potential environmental effects, we add a restriction so that galaxies can only be matched to those with the same condition of being isolated and being in a void\footnote{Here we have omitted the field, group or cluster criterion because the matching became too restricted, resulting in some galaxies with zero matches.}, then find the best simultaneous match in stellar mass and redshift to each galaxy of the interacting sample from the control pool and run a Kolmogorov–Smirnov (KS) test between the interacting sample and the matched controls.
-Following the criterion of \citet{Ellison2011}, if the KS probability is above 0.3, we keep that control sample and repeat the process to find the next best match.
-This process is repeated until either the KS probability reaches a value of 0.3 or lower, or we reach 10 iterations.
-In our case the second condition was met first.
-Note that although an interacting galaxy can only be matched to a certain control galaxy once, the control galaxies can be matched to several interacting galaxies.
+To be consistent with other works \citep[e.g.,][]{Ellison2011}, if the KS p-value is above 0.3, we keep that control sample and repeat the process to find the next best match.
+This process was repeated until the KS p-value reached a value of 0.3 or lower, or we reached ten iterations.
+In our case, the second condition was met first.
+We note that although an interacting galaxy can only be matched to a certain control galaxy once, the control galaxies can be matched to several interacting galaxies.